mingyuanlee/TechResearch1000/HFT-Rust/README.md

 HFT system depends on high volume to work efficiently.
 Market-making.
 What's market-making?

+Goal: match participants that are willing to sell an asset with participants that are willing to buy it

+Two types of orders: market orders and limit orders.

+Market orders: willing to either buy or sell the asset immediately, preferably at the best available price Limit orders: show the interest

+Limit orders make liquidity

+we use red-black tree because we put emphasis on insertions and deletions instead of searching (we are using the hash table to do O(1) search)

 Thoughts:
 Can we make it a distributed orderbook using Kademlia?